boliwiz/Alien-Refind-Theme/README.md

 # Alien-Refind-Theme

-This adaptation of the [Minimalistic rEFInd theme](https://github.com/EvanPurkhiser/rEFInd-minimal) for the rEFInd boot manager https://www.rodsbooks.com/refind/.
+This adaptation of the [Minimalistic rEFInd theme](https://github.com/EvanPurkhiser/rEFInd-minimal) for the [rEFInd](https://www.rodsbooks.com/refind/) boot manager.